 It’s also evolving and the online scheduling forms that were the standard a few years ago already look so outdated that you might as well be asking people get in touch with you via telegram.
 Cloud-based is the standard these days and alternative pricing models – like the one BookedIN uses – are becoming increasingly common.
 If you’ve had a scheduling system for a while, it might be time to shop around again.

 The bottom line is that online scheduling has become common in the small business space and it’s not going away.
 It’s still early in the boom and it’s always better to be in front of a trend instead of playing catch up.
-Stay competitive, save yourself from some common scheduling headaches and reap the rewards.
+Stay competitive, save yourself from some common appointment scheduling headaches and reap the rewards.